-- APM 025 does not apply to Faculty in the School of Medicine.
-School of Medicine Faculty are covered by APM 671 - Conflict of Commitment and Outside Activities of Health Sciences Compensation Plan, which has parallel provisions. - APM 025 applies to Faculty in the School of Veterinary Medicine, in conjunction with their Strict Full Time Salary Plan.
+- APM 025 does not apply to Faculty who belong to the Health Sciences Compensation Plan.
+Faculty who belong to the Health Sciences Compensation Plan are covered by APM 671 - which has parallel provisions. - APM 025 does apply to Faculty in the School of Veterinary Medicine, in conjunction with their Strict Full Time Salary Plan.